frno7/toslibc/README.md

 # How it works

-TOS/libc automatically converts 32-bit integers to 16-bit integers for
+TOS/libc automatically converts between 32-bit and 16-bit integers for
 Atari TOS.
 The main complication is the `trap` system call with its stack arguments, which must handle [reentrancy](https://en.wikipedia.org/wiki/Reentrancy_(computing)).
 This